-Financial Controller, Europe - Oksana Duyunova, FCCA
+Head of Finance, Europe - Oksana Duyunova, FCCA

 Ms. Duyunova joined the Company in October 2018.
-She has over 15 years' experience in the accounting field with over 10 years' experience in the Financial Services sector.
-Prior to joining the Company, Ms. Duyunova worked in Tradewise Insurance Company Limited as a Financial Controller, Nature Group Plc as a Group Financial Controller and BDO Limited as an Audit semi-senior.
+She has 20 years' experience in the accounting field with a 14 years' experience in the Financial Services sector.
+Prior to joining the Company, Ms. Duyunova worked in Tradewise Insurance Company Limited as a Financial Controller, Nature Group Plc as a Group Financial Controller, BDO Limited as an Audit Semi-senior and Smit Octo Limited (Lithuania) as a Chief Accountant.